vtex-sites/exito.store/README.md

 ## Running N pages experiment

-1. Export the number of pproducts that you want to add on `staticPaths.json`
+1. Export the number of products that you want to add on `staticPaths.json`

 ``` sh
 export PRODUCTS=10